-101 The following materials from the Partnership's Quarterly Report on Form 10-Q for the three and six months ended June 30, 2015 are furnished herewith, formatted in XBRL (Extensible Business Reporting Language): (i) the Condensed Consolidated Balance Sheets on June 30, 2015 and December 31, 2014, (ii) the Condensed Consolidated Statements of Operations for the three and six months ended June 30, 2015 and 2014, (iii) the Condensed Consolidated Statements of Comprehensive Income for the three and six months ended June 30, 2015 and 2014, (iv) the Condensed Consolidated Statements of Partners' Capital for the three and six months ended June 30, 2015 and 2014, (v) the Condensed Consolidated Statements of Cash Flows for the three and six months ended June 30, 2015 and 2014, and (vi) Notes to Condensed Consolidated Financial Statements.
+101 The following materials from the Partnership's Quarterly Report on Form 10-Q for the three and six months ended June 30, 2015 are furnished herewith, formatted in XBRL (Extensible Business Reporting Language): (i) the Condensed Consolidated Balance Sheets on June 30, 2015 and December 31, 2014, (ii) the Condensed Consolidated Statements of Operations for the three and six months ended June 30, 2015 and 2014, (iii) the Condensed Consolidated Statements of Partners' Capital for the three and six months ended June 30, 2015 and 2014, (iv) the Condensed Consolidated Statements of Partners' Capital for the three and six months ended June 30, 2015 and 2014, (v) the Condensed Consolidated Statements of Partners' Capital for the three and six months ended June 30, 2015 and 2014, (v) the Condensed Consolidated Statements of Partners' Capital for the three and six months ended June 30, 2015 and 2014, (v) the Condensed Consolidated Statements of Cash Flows for the three and six months ended June 30, 2015 and 2014, and (vi) Notes to Condensed Consolidated Financial Statements.
 Such materials are presented with detailed tagging of notes and financial statement schedules.